inokawa/rich-textarea/docs/API.md

 ▸ **RichTextarea**(`props`): ``null`` \| `ReactElement`<`any`, `string` \| `JSXElementConstructor`<`any`\>\>

 Textarea component with some extra props.
+See [RichTextareaProps](interfaces/RichTextareaProps.md) and [RichTextareaHandle](interfaces/RichTextareaHandle.md).

 #### Parameters